kf000/Wordle-Solver/README.md

 * NB_CPUS

-For performance purpose, the script will run simultaneously on several CPU cores specified.
+For performance purpose, the script will run simultaneously on several CPU cores.

 The number of CPU cores use to run the program is defined with the global variable NB_CPUS.